-On a day that was bathed in sunshine, we voyaged to Versailles, the decadent Baroque palace of France’s roi soleil (sun king).
-As we wandered among the palace’s 250 gardened acres and peered through windows into the gilded interiors — just as a subject might have done 300 years ago — history lessons about the French Revolution came to mind.
+On a September day that was replete with sunshine, we voyaged to Versailles, the decadent Baroque palace of France’s roi soleil (sun king).
+As Shawn and I wandered among the palace’s 250 gardened acres and peered through windows into the gilded interiors — just as a subject might have done 300 years ago — I was reminded of history lessons about the French Revolution.

 Wanting to escape Paris’ stuffy climate in the seventeenth-century, Louis XIV summoned architects to spiff up and greatly expand his father’s hunting lodge and grounds.
 The King’s planners drew up extensive expansion plans that commenced in 1661, resulting in one of the world’s largest palaces.
 More than 30,000 laborers are said to have participated in the building projects!